‘I kept screaming’: Bridgewater jogger shares story of terrifying encounter with convicted rapist

 “He chased me, grabbed me by the arm and pulled me toward him,” she said.
 “I struggled.
 We fell to the ground.
 He grabbed my left breast.
 I kept screaming and kicking at him.”

-Neighborhood resident Donald Prohovich, 84, spotted the attack and believes his presence scared Lyons away.
+Neighborhood resident Donald Prohovich, 84, noticed the commotion and believes his presence scared Lyons away.

 “I asked the guy, ‘what are you doing?’
 He got up and started running back to his car,” Prohovich told 7News.
 “He happened to see me.
 That’s when he bolted.”